renpy/renpy/sphinx/source/style_properties.rst

     The position of the anchor relative to the top side of the displayable.

+    If the displayable is a :func:`Text`, then there is one special value of this property.
+If the property is set to renpy.BASELINE, the anchor is set to the baseline of the first line of text.

 .. style-property:: anchor tuple of (position, position)

     Equivalent to setting xanchor to the first component of the tuple,